ANDREI CERVANTES

 HUMAN-CENTERED LEADER TYPE

-Through design principles, I lead teams toward outcomes of compelling value, in a rapid and low-risk manner.
-Keep scrolling to find out what exactly this means.
+Through design principles, I establish the conditions for and lead teams toward outcomes of compelling value, in a rapid and low-risk manner.
+Keep going to understand the different roles I serve to be able to do so.

 SOME DAYS, I'M A UNIFIER